ceejbot/fivebeans/README.md

     - "./handlers/holborn.js"
     - "./handlers/greenpark.js"
     - "./handlers/knightsbridge.js"
-logdir: "/path/to/log"
 ignoreDefault: true
 ```

 __beanstalkd__: where to connect
 __watch__: a list of tubes to watch.
 __handlers__: a list of handler files to require
-__logdir__: path to the directory for worker logs
 __ignoreDefault__: true if this worker should ignore the default tube

-You may omit the __logdir__ line to suppress logging to a file.

 If the handler paths don't start with `/` the current working directory will be prepended to them before they are required.